romanowski/blog/path_dependent_types.md

 You need to know that Scala has a notion of a type dependent on a value.
 Only that the notion of dependency is not expressed in type signature but rather in type *placement*.
 Martin Odersky outlined this idea in a co-authored paper [Foundations of Path-Dependent Types](http://lampwww.epfl.ch/~amin/dot/fpdt.pdf) where we read:
 > (...) types must be able to refer to objects, i.e. contain terms that serve as static approximation of a set of dynamic objects.
 In other words, some level of dependent types is required; the usual notion is that of *path-dependent* types.

 I found pretty nice and suggestive introduction to path dependent types [here](http://danielwestheide.com/blog/2013/02/13/the-neophytes-guide-to-scala-part-13-path-dependent-types.html) .
+You can find a good read on this topic in ktoso's [vademecum of types](http://ktoso.github.io/scala-types-of-types/#path-dependent-type) as well.
 To recap, let's contemplate for a minute the following snippet:

 	class A {
 	  class B